uidaholib/base-digital-collections-template/pages/fiddlers.md

 ---
-title: Subjects
+title: Fiddlers
 layout: cloud
-permalink: /subjects.html
+permalink: /fiddlers.html
 # Default subject page is configured in "_data/theme.yml"
 # leave cloud-fields as "site.data.theme.subjects-fields"
 cloud-fields: site.data.theme.subjects-fields
 button: outline-payette-blue
 ---

-## Browse Subjects
+## Browse Fiddlers

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse fiddler names.
 Word size is determined by frequency and all words link to a corresponding collection search.